NeuroTechX/ntx_slack_archive/eegdata.md

  >Is there an open-source reimplementation of the 'concentration' and 'mellow' data that the Muse SDK used to support?
 The processing they used was from _My Virtual Dream_ <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130129>

+8/4/2017 4:39 PM

+ **psoulos** :

+ >It would have been nice if they deprecated support instead of removing it entirely